joseph-zabaleta/401-python-drf-api/README.md

 Use Django REST Framework to create an API, then “containerize” it with Docker.

 ## Feature Tasks and Requirements
-- [] Rebuild a custom version of `Blog API` demo project from scratch.
+- [x] Rebuild a custom version of `Blog API` demo project from scratch.
-  - [] Replace `Blog` and `Post` with your own application and model.
+  - [x] Replace `Blog` and `Post` with your own application and model.
-  - [] Your model must have at least as many fields as demo’s model.
+  - [x] Your model must have at least as many fields as demo’s model.
-  - [] Your model must have one field that is a foreign key to user.
+  - [x] Your model must have one field that is a foreign key to user.
   - NOTE: You are not required to build any templates for this lab.

 - NOTE Refer to the class demo for built out `Dockerfile` and `docker-compose.yml` examples.
 - Update `Dockerfile` and `docker-compose.yml` if needed.

-## Implementation Notes:

 ## User Acceptance Tests
-- [] Modify provided unit tests in demo to work for your project.
+- [x] Modify provided unit tests in demo to work for your project.

 ## Dependencies
 - python = "^3.8"